cle-b/niobium/docs/index.md

 Some features implemented in Niobium are here only to help you when there is no other easy solution.
 If you do a bad usage of Niobium features, it can result to a bad performance in your script, or it will be difficult to maintain it.
 Please read the documentation in order to know the special warnings for the use of these features.

 Niobium do not modify the Selenium library package.
 The patches are only applied at runtime.
+This is the reason why the autocompletion is not updated correctly.